JamesWilko/Payday-2-BLT-Docs/docs/lua/menu/menu_helper.md

 `[button_data: disabled_color]` The display color of this button when it is disabled.
 Optional.
 `[button_data: next_node]` The ID of the menu which should be opened when this button is clicked.
 Optional, leaving it as nil will not open a menu when clicked.
 `[button_data: priority]` The position to display this button in the menu, higher values display higher in the menu.
 Optional.
+`[button_data: localized]` Should this button use localized title and description strings.
+Optional, defaults to true.

 	MenuHelper:AddButton({
 		id = "example_button",